greyarch/indocker/README.md

   yarn global add indocker
 ```
 ### Example
-To run *make* in *myorg/my-build-img* with current directory mounted inside the container and set as a working directory:
+To run *make* in *myorg/my-build-img* with the current directory mounted inside the container and set as a working directory:
 ```sh
   indocker -i myorg/my-build-img make
 ```